vrushit/Motor-Vehicle-Collision-Data-Science-and-Visulization-Web-Application/README.md

 Step 3: After this change the address for your dataset on line 8 of "app.py" file (Make sure you are using correct address and specifying and unicode standards( // or / or \))

+Step 4: In Anaconda prompt or cmd type streamlit run app.py

+Step 5: Check for any browser pop-up or simply go to localhost:8501

+Step 6: Check for any error or else your code would be running fine